-Ordinances or Laws: Any violation of civil or criminal ordinance which causes potential harm to the university community or brings discredit to the university.
-The accused need not be criminally charged or convicted for their conduct to be deemed a violation of the Code of Student Conduct.
+Ordinances or Laws: Any violation of civil or criminal ordinances or laws which brings into question the student's integrity, potential harm to the university community, or brings discredit upon the university.

 Sexual Misconduct: Refer to OP 03.04: Sexual Misconduct.